http4k/www/src/website/content/ecosystem/http4k/reference/mcp/index.md

 Tools allow external MCP clients such as LLMs to request the server to perform bespoke functionality such as invoking an API.
-The Tool capability is modelled as a function `typealias ToolHandler = (ToolRequest) -> ToolResponse`, and can be bound to a tool definition which describes it's arguments using the http4k Lens system:
+The Tool capability is modelled as a function `typealias ToolHandler = (ToolRequest) -> ToolResponse`, and can be bound to a tool definition which describes it's arguments and outputs using the http4k Lens system:

 {{< kotlin file="simple_tool_example.kt" >}}